Quantum $L_\infty$ Algebras and the Homological Perturbation Lemma: Minimal model

 For $L_\infty$ algebras, one requires that there is a quasi-isomorphism connecting the original algebra and the minimal model.
 In our case, we also have the odd symplectic structure, but requiring that we obtain a symplectomorphism is a very restrictive notion (this is what Kajiura defines as a minimal model \cite[Definition~2.13]{Kajiura}).
-We give a partial answer in sections \ref{SSECHomotopies} and \ref{SSECMorphism}, using the notion of homotopy of solution of the quantum master equation.
+We give partial answers in Section~\ref{SSECHomotopies} and Section~\ref{SSECMorphism}, using the notion of homotopy of solution of the quantum master equation.